anbuselvan1519/EXPERIMENT-01-INTERFACING-A-DIGITAL-OUTPUT-TO-IOT-DEVELOPMENT-BOARD-/README.md

 ## Components required:
 STM32 CUBE IDE, ARM IOT development board,  STM programmer tool.
 ## Theory
-The full form of an ARM is an advanced reduced instruction set computer (RISC) machine, and it is a 32-bit processor architecture expanded by ARM holdings.
-The applications of an ARM processor include several microcontrollers as well as processors.
-The architecture of an ARM processor was licensed by many corporations for designing ARM processor-based SoC products and CPUs.
-This allows the corporations to manufacture their products using ARM architecture.
-Likewise, all main semiconductor companies will make ARM-based SOCs such as Samsung, Atmel, TI etc.

-What is an ARM7 Processor?
-ARM7 processor is commonly used in embedded system applications.
-Also, it is a balance among classic as well as new-Cortex sequence.
-This processor is tremendous in finding the resources existing on the internet with excellence documentation offered by NXP Semiconductors.
-It suits completely for an apprentice to obtain in detail hardware & software design implementation.
-LPC2148 Microcontroller
- The LPC2148 microcontroller is designed by Philips (NXP Semiconductor) with several in-built features & peripherals.
-Due to these reasons, it will make more reliable as well as the efficient option for an application developer.
-LPC2148 is a 16-bit or 32-bit microcontroller based on ARM7 family.
-Features of LPC2148
-The main features of LPC2148 include the following.
-•	The LPC2148 is a 16 bit or 32 bit ARM7 family based microcontroller and available in a small LQFP64 package.
-•	ISP (in system programming) or IAP (in application programming) using on-chip boot loader software.
-•	On-chip static RAM is 8 kB-40 kB, on-chip flash memory is 32 kB-512 kB, the wide interface is 128 bit, or accelerator allows 60 MHz high-speed operation.
-•	It takes 400 milliseconds time for erasing the data in full chip and 1 millisecond time for 256 bytes of programming.
-•	Embedded Trace interfaces and Embedded ICE RT offers real-time debugging with high-speed tracing of instruction execution and on-chip Real Monitor software.
-•	It has 2 kB of endpoint RAM and USB 2.0 full speed device controller.
-Furthermore, this microcontroller offers 8kB on-chip RAM nearby to USB with DMA.
-•	One or two 10-bit ADCs offer 6 or 14 analogs i/ps with low conversion time as 2.44 μs/ channel.
-•	Only 10 bit DAC offers changeable analog o/p.
-•	External event counter/32 bit timers-2, PWM unit, & watchdog.
-•	Low power RTC (real time clock) & 32 kHz clock input.
-•	Several serial interfaces like two 16C550 UARTs, two I2C-buses with 400 kbit/s speed.
-•	5 volts tolerant quick general purpose Input/output pins in a small LQFP64 package.
-•	Outside interrupt pins-21.
-•	60 MHz of utmost CPU CLK-clock obtainable from the programmable-on-chip phase locked loop by resolving time is 100 μs.
-•	The incorporated oscillator on the chip will work by an exterior crystal that ranges from 1 MHz-25 MHz
-•	The modes for power-conserving mainly comprise idle & power down.
-•	For extra power optimization, there are individual enable or disable of peripheral functions and peripheral CLK scaling.
+### ARM7 Processor and LPC2148 Microcontroller

+## What is an ARM7 Processor?

+The ARM7 processor is commonly used in embedded system applications.
+It provides a balance between classic and new Cortex series, making it an excellent choice for learning hardware and software design.
+This processor is well-documented by NXP Semiconductors, making it a good fit for apprentices seeking to gain in-depth knowledge.

+## LPC2148 Microcontroller

+The LPC2148 microcontroller is designed by Philips (NXP Semiconductor) and is equipped with several in-built features and peripherals.
+These features make it a reliable and efficient choice for application developers.
+The LPC2148 is a 16-bit or 32-bit microcontroller based on the ARM7 family.

+### Features of LPC2148

+The main features of the LPC2148 microcontroller include:

+1. **Architecture and Packaging:**
+   - 16-bit or 32-bit ARM7 family-based microcontroller.
+   - Available in a small LQFP64 package.

+2. **Programming:**
+   - In-System Programming (ISP) or In-Application Programming (IAP) using on-chip boot loader software.

+3. **Memory:**
+   - On-chip static RAM: 8 kB - 40 kB.
+   - On-chip flash memory: 32 kB - 512 kB.
+   - Wide interface: 128-bit.
+   - Accelerator allows 60 MHz high-speed operation.

+4. **Performance:**
+   - Takes 400 milliseconds to erase the full chip.
+   - Takes 1 millisecond to program 256 bytes.

+5. **Debugging:**
+   - Embedded Trace interfaces and Embedded ICE RT for real-time debugging with high-speed instruction tracing.
+   - On-chip Real Monitor software.

+6. **USB Support:**
+   - 2 kB of endpoint RAM and USB 2.0 full-speed device controller.
+   - 8 kB on-chip RAM near USB with DMA.

+7. **Analog and Digital Input/Output:**
+   - One or two 10-bit ADCs offering 6 or 14 analog inputs with a low conversion time of 2.44 μs per channel.
+   - 10-bit DAC providing changeable analog output.
+   - 32-bit timers (2), PWM unit, and watchdog.
+   - Low-power Real-Time Clock (RTC) with 32 kHz clock input.

+8. **Serial Interfaces:**
+   - Two 16C550 UARTs.
+   - Two I2C buses with 400 kbit/s speed.

+9. **GPIO and Interrupts:**
+   - 5V tolerant fast general-purpose I/O pins in a small LQFP64 package.
+   - 21 external interrupt pins.

+10. **Clocking:**
+    - 60 MHz maximum CPU clock available from the programmable on-chip phase-locked loop (PLL) with a settling time of 100 μs.
+    - Integrated oscillator operates with an external crystal ranging from 1 MHz to 25 MHz.

+11. **Power Management:**
+    - Power-saving modes include idle and power down.
+    - Individual enable/disable of peripheral functions and peripheral clock scaling for additional power optimization.